Friends Of Third Creek

 • Can one fish on Third Creek?

 A: No, not from the lake up to the Upper Fire station.
 Fishing on 3rd Creek is only allowed above (North of) Mt.
-Rose Highway - State route 431,
+Rose Highway - State route 431.

-How long does the 3rd Creek Study last?
+• How long does the 3rd Creek Study last?

-A; generally from March through June.
+A; Annually, from March through June.

 A: The long term project should last a lifetime!

-Copyright © 2023 Friends Of Third Creek - All Rights Reserved.
+Copyright © 2025 Friends Of Third Creek - All Rights Reserved.